 Thank you both, Sofia and Deragh, for this really wonderful pair of films, which I think are so beautifully complimentary, and I wanted to start the conversation with a few questions amongst ourselves before opening the floor to the audience.
 But you know, in MS Slavic 7, you speak, or you—Audrey—speak

 HADEN GUEST 8:44

-Exactly--about letters as objects.
-You speak about their objecthood as having a kind of a meaning, an essence that you know, that you—one--that Audrey is trying to understand.
+Exactly—about letters as objects.
+You speak about their objecthood as having a kind of a meaning, an essence that you know, one that Audrey is trying to understand.
 And in the film, there are many moments where you actually show us the letters as objects.
 Even at the end, where the translator is reading them, when we see the letters themselves there.
-Similarly, in, in, in Veslemoy’s Song, we have the record as, as object, and as object that has a limit beyond which it can’t, can’t be played.
-And I'm wondering if you could speak a bit about this idea of objecthood and the way that film itself is able to render, to give that object shape and form, and in the first film, Veslemoy’s Song, you've chosen to hand-process the film and give it this kind of auratic quality that recalls like--you know, the record itself, in a sense, as sort of scratched and pulsing with a kind of, a different kind of life than of just a recording.
+Similarly, in Veslemoy’s Song, we have the record as object, and as object that has a limit beyond which it can’t be played.
+And I'm wondering if you could speak a bit about this idea of objecthood and the way that film itself is able to render, to give that object shape and form, and in the first film, Veslemoy’s Song, you've chosen to hand-process the film and give it this kind of auratic quality that recalls like—you know, the record itself, in a sense, as sort of scratched and pulsing with a different kind of life than of just a recording.
 And so I was wondering if we could start, maybe, the conversation here, because I think this is definitely something that is of real concern to us as—and interests us as archivists, and perhaps as librarians as well.

 SOFIA BOHDANOWICZ 10:03